ryuji-konishi/AplacChat/frontend/README Setup frontend on MacOS.md

 Install MySQL to your Mac by [downloading the installer](https://dev.mysql.com/downloads/mysql/), following the [installation guide](https://dev.mysql.com/doc/mysql-osx-excerpt/5.5/en/osx-installation-pkg.html).
 Also get [MySQL Workbench](https://dev.mysql.com/downloads/workbench/.)

-The installation configurations were all set to default.
+During the installation the configurations were all set to default.
 In the end a dialogue appears with a root username and password. root@localhost: fxRpOWPx0h?f

 MySQL server is now installed, but it is not loaded (started) by default.
 Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.

 The initial password needs to be changed before you start using MySQL in the application.
 Open up MySQL Workbench and select the localhost server.
 Then it will ask for update.

+#### Default Character Set
+The default character set of MySQL v5.7 is latin1, the collation is latin1_swedish_ci.
+This causes error when UTF8 is entered.
+Since we want to store Japanese text and other international languages, we want to make sure 4 byte UTF8 is used.
+Note 3 byte UTF8, which is pretty much standard in general, is not good to store EMOJIs.
+So we will set 'utf8mb4' as character set configuration of MySQL.

+This workaround is done in Entity Framework Core.
+Refer to [Text Character Set] section below.

 ### Application Configuration
 You need different configuration whether you are debugging locally or the package is deployed on producion.
 In APLaC Chat front-end, it is done by environment variables.